cowboychicken/citybikesdata/README.md

         - flatten location column
         - Clean up data - parse/trim, replace nan's,
         - Convert lat/long to number types
+        - make new migration to alter table with new columns from transformations
+        - make scripts so log shows errors. currently will not record anything if any scripts break

     - DB Schema
         - Add date-proccessed to edl